-- A defence industry plan, which includes building 54 new ships and which backs local advanced manufacturing and create thousands of ongoing jobs
+- A defence industry plan, which included building 54 new ships and which backs local advanced manufacturing and create thousands of ongoing jobs.

 - Boosting resources for our security agencies (now co-ordinated by a new Department of Home Affairs), introducing numerous tranches of tougher anti-terror laws.

 - Continuing our strong border protection and overseeing the release of all children from onshore immigration detention (which compares with Labor’s record of 8,469 children in detention).